Loading...

 How to consume Dal paratha without glucose spikes

-Include a source of protein like grilled chicken, tofu, or a boiled egg with your meal.
-Protein can help stabilize blood sugar levels.
+Include a source of protein with your meal, such as yogurt or a boiled egg, to help stabilize blood sugar levels.

 healthspan-mbl